broadinstitute/epi-wdl-workshop/README.md

 to `options.json`, such as the default runtime parameters or the location for Cromwell logs.
 For details, please see [Workflow Options](https://cromwell.readthedocs.io/en/stable/wf_options/Overview/).

+## After the workshop

+You can apply the *initial* setup described above to any other Google project on your own.

+However, in order to *submit* the workflows in another project, your Google email or group needs to be **whitelisted** in FireCloud.

+Additionally, to access data in *Epigenomics production buckets*, your service account will need to be whitelisted for those buckets.

+Please contact Wintergreen team (David and Denis) for assistance with these steps.